gitops-jml/gitops-with-rhacm/README.md

 Cluster Hub namespaces
 ----------------------
-- opencluster-management:
+- opencluster-management: created by default for RHACM
-- rhacm-channels:
+- rhacm-channels: to be created to host the channel(s) definition
-- one namespace for each application definitions
+- one namespace to be created for each application definitions

 Pre-req to play with this workshop
 ==================================